unicef/kindly/docs/development.md

 ### Environment Variables

 You can set Authorization headers using environment variables.
-This repository provides a sample template `.env.template` file in the root folde that you need to copy into a new file.
-The code below will create a copy to the `.env` folder:
+This repository provides a sample template `.env.template` file in the root folder that you need to copy into a new file.
+The code below will create a copy to the `.env` file:

 ```bash
 cp .env.template .env